 railway connection to the Kota Kinabalu Industrial Park (KKIP) and the previous State government wanted to build a railway to Kudat with a new international port.
-Now there is a proposal for a Pan-Borneo railway which the van-sounded Highway can only be fully completed by 2028.
+Now there is a proposal for a Pan-Borneo railway when the Pan-Borneo Highway can only be fully completed by 2029.
 There was even a proposed sky train for the State capital by a politician in the past.